Hölstein: Economy

 In 2000, there were 479 workers who commuted into the municipality and 810 workers who commuted away.
 The municipality is a net exporter of workers, with about 1.7 workers leaving the municipality for every one entering.
 About 3.1% of the workforce coming into Hölstein are coming from outside Switzerland.
 Of the working population, 27.9% used public transportation to get to work, and 51.7% used a private car.

 Religion

 From the 2000 census, 409 or 19.7% were Roman Catholic, while 1,140 or 55.0% belonged to the Swiss Reformed Church.
 Of the rest of the population, there were 20 members of an Orthodox church (or about 0.97% of the population), there were 7 individuals (or about 0.34% of the population) who belonged to the Christian Catholic Church, and there were 114 individuals (or about 5.50% of the population) who belonged to another Christian church.
 There were 95 (or about 4.59% of the population) who were Islamic.
-There FALSE8 individuals who were Hindu and 2 individuals who belonged to another church.
+There were 8 individuals who were Hindu and 2 individuals who belonged to another church.
 204 (or about 9.85% of the population) belonged to no church, are agnostic or atheist, and 72 individuals (or about 3.48% of the population) did not answer the question.